baden03/collapse-o-matic/readme.txt

 3. Options Page?
 Yes, Options Page!

 == Changelog ==

+= 1.8.6 =
+* Security: settings are now sanitized on save; the Custom Style field can no longer break out of the inline <style> block (multisite privilege escalation).
+* Security: the tag allow-list is regex-quoted, so the Tag option can no longer widen it into a wildcard.
+* Security: removed sslverify=false from the license API call, and hardened the response handling.
+* Security: added an ABSPATH guard and escaped late throughout the settings screen.
+* Fixed a fatal error on the front end when an [expand] shortcode used the cid attribute.
+* i18n: corrected strings using the wrong 'colpromat' text domain, moved all URLs out of translatable strings, numbered every printf placeholder, added translator comments, and shipped a languages/collapse-o-matic.pot template.
+* i18n: renamed the text domain from jquery-collapse-o-matic to collapse-o-matic throughout the plugin and translation files.
+* i18n: added bundled German (de_DE) translations (collapse-o-matic-de_DE.po / .mo).
+* Compatibility: tested up to WordPress 7.1; translations now load on init (WP 6.7+), and jQuery 4 deprecations removed from collapse.js.
+* Distribution: removed all WordPress.org plugin directory references (support forum, reviews, plugin listing, and downloads.wordpress.org).
+* Distribution: support and bug reports now point to GitHub Issues; blueprint.json installs from the GitHub repository.

 = 1.8.5.9 =
 * Security: hardened output escaping of [expand] shortcode attributes to fix a Contributor+ stored XSS (CVE-2024-4095).